The Best Wetsuits For Bigger Surfers

 Rip Curl Dawn Patrol - $259.95+

-The Dawn Patrol is basically a Flash Bomb from previous years, using the same E5 neoprene and E5 Flash Lining previously found on Rip Curl’s most expensive wetsuit.
+The Dawn Patrol recently underwent a sustainable upgrade, going from E5 neoprene to a 50/50 blend of E5 and Yulex rubber, the same material found in the premium Patagonia suits.
 Surprisingly flexible and warm, the Dawn Patrol outperforms anything else comparable in its price range.
 The seams are all triple-glued, blindstitched, and sealed with E5 tape on the inside for added longevity and warmth.
 The fit is comfortable, and in terms of durability, it holds up better than many pricier wetsuits.

 We can’t say enough good things about this version of the Dawn Patrol, as it really is an insane value and quickly became a go-to here at the shop.
 Don’t sleep!

-For a closer look, check out our full review of the Rip Curl Dawn Patrol Wetsuit.
+Read our full review here: Rip Curl Dawn Patrol Wetsuit Review.

 Shop By Model